This Namibia Highlights Safari starts and ends in Windhoek, Namibia.

 This afternoon we explore the area on foot, viewing the rock formations and the surrounding plains.
 End the day with sunset over the orange-red terrain of the Namib before camping under the stars at the foot of Spitzkoppe.

 We spend two nights in the national park, embarking on game drives in this vast and captivating natural setting.
-We are highly likely to encounter elephants, black-faced impala, springbok, zebra and giraffes, as well as black rhinos in certain areas.
+We are highly likely to encounter elephants, black-faced impala, springbok, zebra and giraffes, as well as black rhinos at the watering holes.
 Lions are frequently sighted, and other predators include cheetahs, leopards, hyenas and jackals.
 On one of the evenings in Etosha you can visit the floodlit waterhole at camp to spot animals and birds coming to quench their thirst and cool down.

 Time for one more game drive in Etosha National Park, going in search of wildlife action and sightings missed thus far.
 Next, we make our way out of Etosha Park driving south to the compact Waterberg Plateau National Park, a diverse and scenic reserve.
 Waterberg is home to a surprising variety of animals, including rare antelopes, and over 200 kinds of birds.